Loren Snyder

-Loren Howard Snyder (born November 28, 1963) is an American former professional football quarterback in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Northern Colorado.
+Loren Howard Snyder (born November 28, 1963) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Northern Colorado Bears.

 Early life

 Snyder attended Thornton High School.
 He accepted a football scholarship from the Division II University of Northern Colorado.
 He was named a starter at quarterback as a sophomore, after passing senior Tom Aiello on the depth chart.

 As a junior, he led the North Central Conference with 2,384 passing yards and 17 touchdown passes.

 As a senior, he set a school single-season record with 2,724 passing yards, also breaking Mike Busch's North Central Conference 1984 mark.
 He additionally set school single-season records with 23 touchdown passes and 2,464 total offensive yards.

 He finished his college career with 14 school records, including 6,214 passing yards, 6,874 total offensive yards and 48 touchdown passes.
 In 2010, he was inducted into the University of Northern Colorado Athletic Hall of Fame.